FrancisCrickInstitute/dm3d-pages/tutorial.md

         controls.deformAllMeshes(100);
     }

 Click eval.
-That will go through all 6 frames, guess the meshes, and deform them.
+That will go through all 6 frames, guess segmentation meshes, and deform them to the distance transform.

-**This will process the first frame but it shouldn't create any new meshes.**
+**This will process the first frame but it should not create any new meshes.**

 ## Tracking meshes